prrao87/prrao87.github.io/content/posts/hello-world.md

 ### 2. End-to-end data pipelines and best practices

-I regularly build data wrangling and analysis pipelines, and as a result, I come across a variety of really cool open source tools & tech stacks that are blazing forward alongside the rapid progress currently happening in the world of ML.
-My goal is to utilize this space to synergize my learnings through conversations with work colleagues, the general industry, and the amazing open source community out there.
+I regularly build data wrangling and analysis pipelines, and as a result, I come across a variety of really cool open source tools & technologies that are trailblazing a path ahead in the tech ecosystem.
+Not all of them are nearly well-known enough, in my opinion.
+My goal is to utilize this space to synergize my thoughts and learnings via conversations with industry colleagues and the amazing open source community out there.
 Geography and borders have no meaning when it comes to open source! 🌎

 ### 3. Can we get more people excited about Rust 🦀, already?

 I've recently gained a huge fascination with the Rust ecosystem, specifically tools that utilize [PyO3](https://github.com/PyO3/pyo3) to expose the underlying power and speed of Rust to Python developers.
-This space is just exploding recently!
-As described in [their GitHub repo](https://github.com/PyO3/pyo3#tools-and-libraries), there are ever more Python frameworks that are being built on top of Rust these days, all enabled by the ease of building Python extensions on top of blazing fast 🚀 bindings written in Rust.
+This space is really exciting and is changing the way Python tooling is built!
+As the maintainers of PyO3 [describe](https://github.com/PyO3/pyo3#tools-and-libraries), there are ever more Python frameworks being built on top of Rust these days, all enabled by how easy it's become to build Python tooling on top of blazing fast 🚀 Rust bindings.

-There are almost too many things going on in parallel to talk about, but because I'm mostly focused on data engineering and backend tasks, I'll focus on writing about the following tools built on top of Rust in the coming months:
+There are almost too many things going on in parallel in this space, but because I'm mostly focused on A.I., data engineering and backend tasks, I'll list just some of the many Rust projects that I'm excited about.

 #### Databases